BrandonTang89/BatchSD/README.md

 .CSV
  - .csv is a file type which can be made using excel (comma delimited)
+ - Every line is a new song, the song title and artists are seperated by a comma (if editing manually on a text editor)
  - simply use our songs.csv template or make one of your own!

 YouTube Playlist